 Compliments' sub-brands include Compliments Organics, Compliments Balance, Compliments Greencare, Compliments Gluten-Free, and Compliments Naturally Simple.
-These five sub-brands along with the Jamie Oliver by Compliments brand provide healthy and "better for you" alternatives for our customers.
-As of May 6, 2017, there were approximately 5,000 products in the private label portfolio with 10 percent falling into the "better for you" categories.
+These five sub-brands provide healthy and "better for you" alternatives for our customers.
+As of May 5, 2018, there were approximately 5,000 products in the private label portfolio with 10 percent falling into the "better for you" categories.
 As consumers increasingly look for healthier and more nutritious foods, the "better for you" portfolio of private label products will continue to grow in response to these changing trends and needs.